davidforrest/SJC_Music/resources/FR_Music_At_Home_3.md

 [1.]
 Listen to your tonescapes daily for between 5 and 15 minutes.

-- Start with [this week’s recording](https://davidforrest.github.io/FR_Music/resources/tonescapes_4.mp3), where the names have changed from “one higher, two higher, one lower, two lower” to “second, third, seventh, and sixth.”
-Since we also now have notes in different octaves, it may help at first to bring a note into your comfortable vocal range by humming it, then hum the notes leading back to the anchor to hear the distance and direction.
+- Start with [this week’s recording](https://davidforrest.github.io/FR_Music/resources/tonescapes_4.mp3), where the names have changed from “one higher" and "one lower” to “second" and "seventh.”
+You can also [try a version](https://davidforrest.github.io/FR_Music/resources/tonescapes_5.mp3) that adds the "third" and "sixth."
+Since each note can now be in different octaves, it may help at first to bring a note into your comfortable vocal range by humming it, then hum the notes leading back to the anchor to hear the distance and direction.
 - Then go on to [last week’s recording](https://davidforrest.github.io/FR_Music/resources/tonescapes_3.mp3), where you imagine the notes first before they’re played.
 - As an extra, you can listen to the [tonescape by itself](https://davidforrest.github.io/FR_Music/resources/tonescapes_0.mp3), let your mind wander, and pay attention to what you hear.
 Can you make yourself hear any notes or melodies inside the tonescape?